 It is no secret that dogs are a man’s best friend.
 However, any animal can snap under pressure or unexpected conditions.
 Because of this, many people get attacked or bitten by canines each year.
-According to updated 2018 dog bite statistics, 4.5 million dog bites occur annually.
+According to the latest dog bite statistics, 4.5 million dog bites occur annually.
 While the majority of these do not require medical attention, there are some canine attacks that leave life-changing injuries or scars.

 An aggressive dog bite can have significant medical and financial consequences.
 Continue reading to find out what your next steps should be and what your legal options are.